Dieses Bild zeigt Daniel Rausch

 4. Mike Graf, Daniel Rausch, Viktoria Ronge, Christoph Egger, Ralf Küsters, und Dominique Schröder, „A Security Framework for Distributed Ledgers“, Cryptology ePrint Archive, Technical Report 2021/145, 2021.

-1. Daniel Rausch, „Simple and flexible universal composability: definition of a framework and applications“, University of Stuttgart, Germany, Ph.D.
+1. Daniel Rausch, „Simple and flexible universal composability: definition of a framework and applications“, PhD thesis, University of Stuttgart, Germany, Ph.D.
 Thesis, 2020.

 5. Mike Graf, Ralf Küsters, und Daniel Rausch, „Accountability in a Permissioned Blockchain: Formal Analysis of Hyperledger Fabric“, Cryptology ePrint Archive, Technical Report 2020/386, 2020.